-As of March 31, 2018, the Company had active government grant awards totaling \$2,838,798, of which \$1,354,754 was still available in accounts held by the U.S. Treasury.
-However, as certain elements of the Company's operating plan are outside of the Company's control, including the receipt of anticipated grants and funding from a future capital raise, they cannot be considered probable.
-If the Company does not receive additional working capital from future anticipated grants and future anticipated capital raises, its existing resources are projected to be sufficient to fund its operations through May 31, 2019.
+As of September 30, 2018, the Company had active government grant awards totaling \$6,124,623, of which \$2,386,808 was still available in accounts held by the U.S. Treasury.
+However, as certain elements of the Company's operating plan are outside of the Company's control, including the receipt of anticipated future grants and funding from a future capital raise, they cannot be considered probable.
+If the Company does not receive additional working capital from future anticipated grants and future anticipated capital raises, its operating plan will be limited in scope to operating at current levels which includes basic research and development but excludes planned future clinical trials.
+The Company's existing resources are projected to be sufficient to fund its operations at current levels through August 31, 2019.

 These conditions raise substantial doubt regarding the Company's ability to continue as a going concern for a period of one year after the date the financial statements are issued.
 Management's plans to alleviate the conditions that raise substantial doubt include delaying certain research projects and capital expenditures and eliminating certain future operating expenses in order to fund operations at reduced levels for the Company to continue as a going concern for a period of 12 months from the date the financial statements are issued.
 Management has concluded the likelihood that its plan to obtain sufficient funding from one or more of these sources or adequately reduce expenditures will be successful, while reasonably possible, is less than probable.
-Accordingly, the Company has concluded that substantial doubt exists about the Company's ability to continue as a going concern for a period of at least 12 months from the date of issuance of these financial statements.
+Accordingly, substantial doubt exists about the Company's ability to continue as a going concern for a period of at least 12 months from the date of issuance of these financial statements.